-The OHSU PA Program deadline for the 2014-15 admissions cycle has passed as of October 1, 2014.
-The Program is continuing to review of applications and interview candidates; however, the Program will not completely fill the class until all complete applications, received by the deadline, are reviewed and we've met those invited to interview September through January.
-Applications for the 2015-16 cycle will be available in mid-April 2015, with a CASPA application submission deadline of on or before 11:59pm (Eastern Time) September 1, 2015.
-All supporting materials including transcripts, letters of recommendation, etc., must be received at CASPA on or before the 09/01/15 deadline.
+Applications for the 2015-16 cycle will be available through CASPA on April 22, 2015.
+To be considered for OHSU admission during the 2015-16 cycle, an applicant must submit their application on or before the September 1, 2015 deadline and all supporting materials including transcripts, letters of recommendation, etc., must be received at CASPA on or before 09/01/15.
 There are no exceptions to the posted deadlines, so please plan ahead for materials to reach CASPA in a timely manner.
-In addition, the official test scores for the Graduate Record Exam (GRE) General Test must be submitted to institution code 4780 by 11:59pm (Eastern Time) 09/01/15 and the OHSU PA Program supplemental application must be submitted by 11:59pm (Pacific Time) 09/01/15.
+In addition, the official test scores for the Graduate Record Exam (GRE) General Test must be submitted to institution code 4780 by 11:59pm (Eastern Time) 09/01/15.
 Again, no exceptions, so plan ahead.
 For additional information regarding the OHSU PA Program admissions time line, prerequisites, deadlines, etc., please refer to the information below and throughout our website.

-Applications for admission are accepted from April 15 to September 1 through the Central Application Service for Physician Assistants (CASPA).
+Applications for admission are accepted from April 22nd to September 1st through the Central Application Service for Physician Assistants (CASPA).
 CASPA is your main application to the program.
-In addition, official scores for the Graduate Record Exam (GRE) and a supplemental application are also required.
-Please refer to the GRE web page for additional GRE information.
-Applications are considered complete once all materials have been received.
+In addition, an official score report for the Graduate Record Exam (GRE) general test is also required.
+Please refer to the GRE web page for additional GRE information http://www.ets.org/gre/.
+Applications are considered complete once all materials have been received at CASPA.
 Complete applications are reviewed by the admissions committee.
 Interviews are granted to those most qualified for the program.
-Interviews are held on the OHSU campus from October through early January.
+Interviews are held on the OHSU campus from September through early January.
 Selections are made on a rolling admissions basis, with the final class decisions made by February.
 Classes begin in mid-June.

 Title IX and Equal Opportunity